by Dr. C.H. Weaver M.D. updated 7/2022

 Checkpoint inhibitors are monoclonal antibodies that block inhibitors of immune T-cell activation and function.
 Immune checkpoints on T cells normally prevent autoimmunity by inhibiting dendritic cell-mediated T-cell activation (CTLA-4) or by inducing T-cell exhaustion at sites of inflammation (PD-1/PD-L1).
 By removing inhibition of T-cell function, checkpoint inhibitors facilitate T-cell–mediated actions on tumors.
 A consequence of improving T cell function however is that these drugs may also increase T-cell autoimmune activity against the patient.
 The known organ-specific inflammatory side effects were recently described in the Journal of the American Medical Association.
 Cancer patients and their doctors should watch for these symptoms while on treatment.5

-Colitis: Inflammation of the colon is reported to occur in 25% of patients treated with Yervoy (ipilimumab) and < 5% of patients treated with anti–PD-1/PD-L1therapy.
-Colitis may be life-threatening or mild watery diarrhea.
+Inflammation of the colon is reported to occur in 25% of patients treated with Yervoy (ipilimumab) and < 5% of patients treated with anti–PD-1/PD-L1 therapy.
+Colitis may be life-threatening or mild watery diarrhea and patients should seek treatment early.
+Entyvio (Vedolizumab), is a monoclonal antibody medication that has gut-selective anti-inflammatory activity.

 Cough and shortness of breath and the main symptoms of pneumonitis and patients can also experience low blood levels of oxygen and visible infiltrates on chest x-ray.
 Almost all of the patients with serious toxicity experienced symptoms within 200 days of beginning treatment.